NCBI-Hackathons/CTEligible/ct-eligible-flask/docs/manual.md

 pip install -r requirements
 ```

-Make sure to download MongoDB and pip before moving on to the following steps.
+Make sure to download MongoDB before moving on to the following steps.

 First, initialize MongoDB daemon: